ostrodmit/L2Rec/README.md

 - ``beta`` is the smoothness index.

 Running a script with ``ifReproduce = 1`` will first launch simulations, and then produce plots for the obtained data.
-After that, ``ifReproduce = 0`` can be used to produce the plots without launching the simulations again.
+After that, ``ifReproduce = 0`` can be used to produce the plots without running the simulations again.

 To reproduce the figures from the paper, execute the following commands in **MATLAB**:
 ```